Himanshuxyzz/react-native-animations/NOTES.md

 Easing is way of how animation or movement start and ends instead of moving at a constant speed, easing makes the motion feel more natural, For e.g - car doesn't start and stop instantly it gradually speeds up or slow down

+# TYPES OF ANIMATION FUNCTIONS IN THE REACT NATIVE

+1. DECAY
+2. SPRING
+3. TIMING

+//## notes about interpolation
+// When springValue is 0, the box position is 0
+// When springValue is 100, the box position is 200
+// And for any value in between, it calculates proportionally:
+// When springValue is 50, the box moves 100 pixels
+// When springValue is 25, the box moves 50 pixels
+// That's what interpolation does - it creates a relationship between your animation value and how things look on screen.

+### When to use useNativeDriver true and when not to use ?

+## When to use ?

+It's helpul when there is transform animation or opacity animation is involed

+1. slide ins slide outs etc
+2. opacity

+## When not to use ?

+It's better not to use useNativeDriver true in case where we have to do animation for

+1. width, height, top, left, bottom.
+2. background color
+3. color transitions
+4. text size animation
+5. position change of element of scroll or event

+The fundamental reason is that the native animation driver can only animate properties that don't require JavaScript to recalculate layout on each frame.